 To another he said, "Follow me."
 But he said, "Lord, first let me go and bury my father."
 But Jesus said to him, "Let the dead bury their own dead; but as for you, go and proclaim the kingdom of God."
 Another said, "I will follow you, Lord; but let me first say farewell to those at my home."
 Jesus said to him, "No one who puts hand to the plough and looks back is fit for the kingdom of God."

-In career terms, Nehemiah reached his pinnacle as personal valet to the Persian king, Artaxerxes I (464-423 B.C.).
-An incidental detail indicates his rank at court as the one who first tasted the king's food and drink, to save the king from poisoning.
-He was in the inner royal retinue every day, and therefore in a position to make requests on behalf of others.
-As a Jew he was sad to see the city of his ancestors so run-down.
+Nehemiah reached the social pinnacle of his career as personal valet to the Persian king, Artaxerxes I (464-423 B.C.).
+His job at court was as the one who first tasted the royal food and drink, to save the king from poisoning.
+He was with the king every day, and therefore in a position to make requests on behalf of others.
+As a Jew he hated to think of the city of his ancestors so neglected and desolate.
 Even though the temple had been rebuilt at the urging of Haggai and Zechariah, it was clearly open to hostile invaders.
 The great prophecies of Ezekiel and Second Isaiah, spoken during the Babylonian exile, may have seemed to Nehemiah like visions without substance, mere whistling in the dark.

-His gloom at his people's prospects was so visible that the king asked what ailed him.
-Nehemiah first prayed for guidance and then asked King Artaxerxes for permission to go to Israel and speed up the rebuilding and fortification of the Temple.
-He was practical enough to get letters of introduction to local governors along the route of his return and to have Asaph, the royal park-keeper, provide wood for the city gates, the temple-citadel and his own residence.
-Nehemiah's account ends with a reference to the favour God had shown him.
+His gloom at his people's misfortune was so visible that the king asked what ailed him.
+After praying for guidance, Nehemiah asked King Artaxerxes for permission to go back to Israel and speed up the rebuilding and fortification of the Temple.
+He was practical enough to get letters of introduction to local governors along the route of his return and to have Asaph, the royal park-keeper, provide wood for what needed to be rebuilt.
+His account ends with a reference to the favour God had shown him.

-Few can face risking their lives for a cause, on a continuous day-by-day basis, nor should life be planned that way.
-But risky moments of initiative moments can challenge us all at times, and then we need to remember some of Jesus' warnings, such as, "Take up your cross and follow me," "The Son of Man has nowhere to lay his head" or "Whoever puts his hand to the plough but keeps looking back is unfit for the reign of God."
-Today's gospel also sets a pattern for being prepared for risking change and facing adversity.
-For this day's challenge to us, we need to discern which of these readings best applies to our present circumstances.
+Few can face risking their lives for a cause, on a day-to-day basis, nor should life be planned that way.
+But risky ideas of initiative can challenge us all at times, and then we need to remember Jesus' words to "Take up your cross and follow me," "The Son of Man has nowhere to lay his head" or "Whoever puts his hand to the plough but keeps looking back is unfit for the reign of God."
+Today's gospel invites us to prepare for risk, change and adversity.
+Perhaps we can discern how these readings may apply to our personal circumstances.

-Three people show interest in becoming followers of Jesus in today's Gospel, but they seem to lack an awareness of what in involved or any sense of urgency.
-Two of them claim they have important duties to attend to first.
-One would think that burying one's father and saying goodbye to people at home were indeed important.
-But Jesus insists that following him straight away is the more urgent duty.
-This is one of several gospel texts that most of us find difficult.
+In today's Gospel three people show interest in becoming followers of Jesus, but they seem unaware of what in involved or any sense of urgency.
+Two of them claim they have important duties that hold them back.
+We may indeed agree that burying one's father and saying goodbye to people at home were vitally important.
+But Jesus insists that following him straight away is their urgent duty.
+This is a point that most of us find difficult to accept.
 Jesus seems so demanding and following him, becoming and remaining his disciple, is a tough challenge.
 It is never going to be an easy or a soft option.

-Yes, Jesus asks for a level of allegiance to himself that is greater than the allegiance owed to family, even though it is not in any sense incompatible with our family allegiances.
-There may come a time when our fidelity to the values of the gospel will put us at odds with those closest to us.
-Today's gospel brings home to us that walking in the way of the Lord is a serious business, asking for everything we've got!
+Yes, Jesus really does ask for a level of allegiance to himself that is greater than the allegiance owed to family, even though it is not in any sense incompatible with our family allegiances.
+There may be times when our fidelity to the values of the gospel puts us at odds with those closest to us.
+Walking in the way of the Lord is a serious business, asking for everything we've got!